This page was reviewed under our medical and editorial policy by

 This page was updated on February 28, 2022.

-Some drugs used to treat cancer may cause mild to severe skin problems, especially on the palms of your hands and soles of your feet.
+Some drugs used to treat cancer may cause mild to severe skin problems, especially on the palms of the hands and soles of the feet.
 This side effect is called hand-foot syndrome, or palmar-plantar erythrodysesthesia.
 It’s also called Burgdorf’s syndrome and acral erythema.

 Hand-foot syndrome is associated with both systemic and targeted cancer treatment medicines.
-(Systemic drugs affect cells throughout your body.
+(Systemic drugs affect cells throughout the body.
 Targeted therapies fight tumors by hampering the action of specific molecules.)

 Cancers treated with drugs that have resulted in hand-foot syndrome include:

-The exact cause of hand-foot syndrome isn’t known, but there are some theories as to why it may happen.
+The exact cause of hand-foot syndrome isn’t known, but some theories may explain why it may happen.

 Drugs given to treat cancer work in several ways.
-Some targeted medicines inhibit a growth factor protein that’s also present in your skin cells, so they may hinder normal skin cell growth.
+Some targeted medicines inhibit a growth factor protein that’s also present in the skin cells, so they may hinder normal skin cell growth.

 Other drugs attack another growth factor that tumors use to build blood vessels.
-It’s thought these drugs may injure small blood vessels and surrounding tissue in your hands and feet, causing hand-foot syndrome.
+It’s thought these drugs may injure small blood vessels and surrounding tissue in the hands and feet, causing hand-foot syndrome.

-Other theories about the syndrome’s cause propose that some chemotherapy drugs may:
+Other theories about the syndrome’s cause suggest that some chemotherapy drugs may:

 Cancer treatment drugs may spur a variety of skin problems, including, but not limited to: